Apush Unit 6 Progress Check

 III.
 Connecting the Gilded Age and the Progressive Era

 It's crucial to understand the relationship between these two periods.
 The Progressive Era was, in many ways, a direct response to the problems created by the Gilded Age's unregulated capitalism and rapid industrialization.
-The excesses of the Gilded Age – wealth inequality, monopolies, corrupt politics, and exploitative labor practices – fueled the demand for reform that characterized the Progressive Era.
+In real terms, the excesses of the Gilded Age – wealth inequality, monopolies, corrupt politics, and exploitative labor practices – fueled the demand for reform that characterized the Progressive Era.
 Understanding this cause-and-effect relationship is essential for a strong understanding of this period.

 IV.
 Preparing for the APUSH Unit 6 Progress Check